iamenexis/recraft/README.md

   git clone https://github.com/iamenexis/recraft/
   ```
 - P.S
+  - The folder with assets must be in the same directory as main.py.
+Otherwise the code will crash
   - If you don't have git, you need to install it: https://git-scm.com/downloads
   - To get started, you need to install the necessary Python libraries.
 Go to the recraft folder and enter this command in cmd or terminal: